harrywang/finetune-sd/README.md

 # About

-Code for my tutorial [Fine-tune Stable Diffusion using LoRA and Your Own Images](https://harrywang.me/lora).
+Code for my tutorial [Fine-tune Stable Diffusion](https://harrywang.me/finetune-sd).

 I copied the training scripts from the following repos and will periodically update them to the latest: